YMCAs open doors to provide child care for essential workers

 “We want to be there for the community,” said LaChance, who had received calls from area nursing homes and other medical facilities concerned about their employees being unable to work because of a lack of child care since schools are closed.

-Utilizing new safety protocols, the Merrimack branch of the YMCA of Greater Nashua began providing child care to families of essential workers starting on April 23.
+Utilizing new safety protocols, the Merrimack branch of the YMCA of Greater Nashua began providing child care to families of essential workers late last month.

 “We currently have about 40 children that we are serving right now,” said LaChance.
 “In talking with the leadership teams at the medical centers, if some of the staff did not have this child care option available, they would not be working right now.”